jadonc/CredAbstractor/README.md

 ^ This will calculate and pass credentials (after decryption) to the client function.

 See CryptUtil.cs and CryptDriver.cs for more details.

+# DISCLAIMER
+PLEASE do not use this for _actual_ secure abstraction.
+This is very basic, and in no way secure enough for most applications!
+This is also a work-in-progress and will be updated, hardened and improved over time.